apparentorder/reweb/doc/loadtest.md

 So there you have an extremly high-available high-traffic Wordpress site with superb response times at ~$5 per day.

-That is ***a huge buttload of traffic that most Wordpress installations will never see***, not even close.
+Keep in mind: That is ***a huge buttload of traffic that most Wordpress installations will never see***.
+Not even close.

 And for every request less than that, you'll pay less.
+That's the awesome thing about AWS Lambda.

-And also keep in mind that this is ***without* any caching by a browser or by any CDN***.
+And also keep in mind that this is ***without any caching by a browser or by any CDN***.
 If there'd been some CDN, pretty much all static requests would never hit the Lambda function, reducing the request count to maybe ***one fifth*** of the numbers above.

-Also note we're not counting AWS egress traffic or RDS/Aurora costs.
+Please note we're *not* counting AWS egress traffic or RDS/Aurora costs.
+Those would be the same for a traditional Wordpress deployment.
 The database tends to be bored anyway -- for the above test, Aurora Serverless with just 1 ACU was idling at 10-15% CPU.
-EFS cost for a few dozen MBs is negligible (below $0.000/day).
+And EFS cost for a few dozen MBs is negligible (below $0.000/day).